Park Plastic Surgery: Frederick K. Park, MD, FACS

 Does a Tummy Tuck Always Include Muscle Repair?

 Dr. Park frequently offers tummy tucks without muscle tightening.
-This results in a shorter surgery, a more comfortable recovery, and a much quicker resumption of normal activity.
+This results in a shorter surgery, a more comfortable recovery, and a much quicker resumption of regular activity.
 Dr. Park has found that many patients are thrilled with the results even without muscle tightening.

-What Is Better, a Tummy Tuck or Liposuction?
+Is a Tummy Tuck or Liposuction Better?

 What Is Tummy Tuck Recovery Like?